tpsanjan/python_bootcamp/README.md

 # python_bootcamp
-code snippets for 'Python for scientific computing' course
+Code snippets for 'Python for scientific computing' course